 My favorite hotels in Zion National Park

-Zion Lodge is the only in-park accommodation, but makes sure to reserve well in advance!
-Zion Lodge is located inside Zion National Park and offers easy access to excellent hiking and other outdoor opportunities.
-The original lodge burned down in 1966, but the rebuilt structure convincingly re-creates the classic look of the old inn.
+Zion Lodge is the only in-park accommodation, so make sure to reserve well in advance!
+The lodge offers easy access to excellent hiking and other outdoor opportunities.
+The original lodge burned down in 1966, but the rebuilt structure convincingly recreates the classic look of the old inn.

 Zion Mountain Ranch